codewithmawais/realtime-chat-app/README.md

 | command         | description                              |
 | :-------------- | :--------------------------------------- |
 | `dev`           | Starts a development instance of the app |

+## License

+This project is not licensed.

+---